Canx/moodle-block_showgrade/README.md

 Introduction
 ------------
 The Moodle grading system can be a great gamification platform.
-This plugin exploits the natural type aggregation of grade categories, where activities have their points added up, so it can work as a point system.
+This plugin exploits the [natural type aggregation](https://docs.moodle.org/35/en/Grade_aggregation#Natural), where activities have their points added up, so it can work as a point system.

 Usage
 -----